diffplug/atplug/README.md

 Service-Component: OSGI-INF/com.diffplug.talks.socketsandplugs.DocxFileMenu.xml
 ```

-AutOSGi ensures that you'll never have to edit these files by hand, but there's no magic.
+AtPlug ensures that you'll never have to edit these files by hand, but there's no magic.
 You write the function that generates the metadata (MetadataCreator) and you write the function that parses the metadata (Descriptor).
-AutOSGi just does all the plumbing and grunt work for you.
+AtPlug just does all the plumbing and grunt work for you.

 To use the plugin system, all you have to do is: